moq-wg/moq-transport/draft-lcurley-warp.md

 # SETUP Parameters

-The SETUP message ({{setup}}) allows the peers to exchange arbitrary parameters before any media is exchanged.
+The SETUP message ({{message-setup}}) allows the peers to exchange arbitrary parameters before any media is exchanged.
 It is the main extensibility mechanism of Warp.
 The peers MUST ignore unknown parameters.
 TODO: describe GREASE for those.

 Every parameter MUST appear at most once within the SETUP message.
 The peers SHOULD verify that and close the connection if a parameter appears more than once.

 The ROLE parameter is mandatory for the client.
 All of the other parameters are optional.

-## ROLE parameter
+## ROLE parameter {#role}

 The ROLE parameter (key 0x00) allows the client to specify what roles it expects the parties to have in the Warp connection.
 It has three possible values: